Types of fossils and ways of formation, Cast types, Mold & Petrified fossils

 The amber is the solidified resinous matter which was secreted by the pine trees in the old geologic ages, The mammoth was extinct by the snow avalanche that occurred in Siberia 25000 years ago, The mammoth fossil and the amber fossils are examples of the complete body fossil.

 The cast types

 There are the hollow cast and the solid cast.
-The hollow cast as the face mask that has the same external details of the face.
-The solid cast as the pieces of the ice which have the same internal details of the ice cast.
+The hollow cast is the face mask that has the same external details of the face.
+The solid cast is the pieces of ice that have the same internal details of the ice cast.

-The mold is the replica of the external details of a skeleton of once an old living organisms leaving them in the sedimentary rocks after death, The mold of ferns, and the fish mold are from the examples of the mold fossils.
+The mold is the replica of the external details of a skeleton of once an old living organism leaving them in the sedimentary rocks after death, The mold of ferns, and the fish mold are examples of mold fossils.